PrincetonSystems/os-seminar/_notes/01-introduction.md

     2. What problems does this work have?
 Where are there mistakes?
 What should I be skeptical about?
 How could it improve?

+  * In both modes: In what context was this written?

 # What is an "Operating System"?